SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Numerical Stabilization Routines

-is used instead. \gls*{smoqydqmc} can run simulations based on applying either Eq.~\eqref{eq:B_sym_op} or \eqref{eq:B_asym_op}.
 In cases where the kinetic energy operator $\hat{\mathcal{K}}$ is static, a formulation based on Eq.~\eqref{eq:B_asym_op} is usually preferable as the computational overhead is lower.
-However, when \gls*{eph} interactions modulate the hopping amplitudes and the checkerboard approximation is applied, it is better to use a formulation based on Eq.~\eqref{eq:B_sym_op} as it improves the efficacy of this additional approximation; this aspect is discussed in greater detail in Sec.~\ref{sec:checkerboard}.
+However, when \gls*{eph} interactions modulate the hopping amplitudes and the checkerboard approximation~\cite{Lee2013minimal} is applied, it is better to use a formulation based on Eq.~\eqref{eq:B_sym_op} as it improves the efficacy of this additional approximation; this aspect is discussed in greater detail in Sec.~\ref{sec:checkerboard}.

-At this point, the only term in the Hamiltonian that is not quadratic in Fermion creation and annihilation operators is $\hat{\mathcal{V}}_{\rm hub}$.
-This term can be rendered quadratic using the discrete Ising \gls*{HS} transformation \cite{Hirsch1983discrete,Seher2023felxible} (or other variants\cite{chen1992determinant,batrouni1990anomalous,wu2005sufficient})
+At this point, the only terms in the Hamiltonian that are not quadratic in Fermion creation and annihilation operators are $\hat{\mathcal{V}}_{\rm hub}$ and $\hat{\mathcal{V}}_\text{exh}$.
+To handle these terms, the local and extended Hubbard interactions are decoupled using a \gls*{HS} transformation of the from